 Given an example WU log, follow these steps to diagnose the issue:

-Filter the log on “FAILED” (case-sensitive) and pipe/redirect those lines to a separate file.
-This could be done in Powershell as in this example:
+Filter the log for “FAILED” (case-sensitive) and pipe/redirect those lines to a separate file.
+This could be done in PowerShell as in this example:

 Under the Tool menu, you will find a filtering option.

 Note: To get CMTrace, you will need to have the Configuration Manager Client.

 Results look something like this:

 First focus on the most frequently occurring error codes between the brackets then the least frequent.
 Also notice that all the error codes are in the same column so it’s easy to identify which ones occur more frequently.

 In this case, the 2 most frequently occurring errors are 8024000C and 80246013.